Harshit-Dhanwalkar/NexusView/README.md

 ## Features

-- **Interactive Graph Visualization:** Explore your file connections as a dynamic, zoomable, and pannable graph.
+- **Interactive Graph Visualization:** Explore your file connections as a dynamic, and pannable graph.
 - **Link Graph Mode:** See explicit links between your files (e.g., `[[internal links]]` in Markdown).
 - **Tag Graph Mode:** Discover connections based on shared tags found within your files.
 - **File List and Filtering:** Easily browse all scanned files and filter them by tags.